 Vascular Disease

-Novant Health’s vascular specialists in the greater Charlotte and Winston-Salem areas are leaders in treating vascular disorders with innovative procedures and an individualized approach to your specific treatment plan.
+The vascular specialists at Novant Health are leaders in treating vascular disorders with innovative procedures.
+You'll receive a treatment plan that is individualized to your specific needs.

-- Peripheral Arterial Disease (PAD) – a narrowing or blockage of blood vessels from the heart to the legs caused by plaque.
-Peripheral Vascular Disease (PVD) is the narrowing of blood vessels outside the heart and brain.
+- Peripheral Arterial Disease (PAD) or Peripheral Vein Disease (PVD) – a narrowing or blockage of blood vessels from the heart to the legs caused by plaque.
+These blood vessels are called arteries.

-- Deep Vein Thrombosis (DVT) – a blockage caused by a blood clot, usually in the legs.
+- Deep Vein Thrombosis (DVT) – a blockage caused by a blood clot, usually in the veins in the legs.
+Veins bring blood flow from the arms and legs back to the heart.

 - Aneurysm – a bulge or bubble in a blood vessel.

-- Claudication - pain experienced during or after exercise due to inadequate blood flow to muscles in the leg or other limbs.
+- Claudication - pain experienced during or after exercise (mostly in the calf) due to inadequate blood flow to muscles in the leg or other limbs.

 What causes vascular disease?